 A record is kept of the incident on SIMS.
 The pupil will then receive a centralised detention for the next day.
 They will be reminded of this by their tutor.
 Communication can also be made with home.
 If the pupil's behaviour in parking has been unacceptable or disrespectful then an additional sanction may be applied.
-For persistent disruption of lessons and frequent appearances in detention more severe sanctions, including Internal Exclusion and Suspensions will be applied.
-We believe alternative provision or referral to Fair Access Panel is an appropriate response to persistent and malicious disruptive behaviour.
+For persistent disruption of lessons and frequent appearances in detention more severe sanctions will be applied.
+We believe alternative provision or referral to the Managed Move Panel or use of Short-Term Education at a Partner School (STEPS) is an appropriate response to persistent and malicious disruptive behaviour.